Bank and Monument stations: Central London Railway, 1900

 The opening of the eastern terminus of the Central London Railway (CLR, now the Central line) at Bank followed on 30 July 1900.

 As with the C&SLR, the high cost of property in the City, coupled with the presence of the Royal Exchange, the Bank of England, and Mansion House, meant that the station had to be built entirely underground.
 Permission was granted by the City of London Corporation for the station to be sited beneath the busy junction of roads meeting at this point on condition that public subways were provided to act as pedestrian road crossings.
 To avoid undermining the road above, the station's lifts were installed in separate lift shafts rather than paired two-per-shaft as usual.

 To avoid wayleave payments to property owners and to lessen possible claims for damage during construction and operation, the CLR tunnels were directly under public streets.
 This caused the platforms under Threadneedle Street and Poultry to be so curved that one end of the platform cannot be seen from the other.
 East of Bank station the Central line tunnels have sharp curves to avoid the vaults of the Bank of England itself.
 Due to the close proximity of the CLR, W&CR and C&SLR stations, and the non-competing directions of their services, their ticket halls were soon connected, but connection between the CLR and C&SLR platforms were made only when escalators were installed in 1924.
-The Central London Railway station itself was reconstructed during the major rebuilding of the Bank of England in 1925.
-The booking hall underneath Bank junction was redecorated and a new subway entrance built into the corner of the Bank itself.
+The CLR station itself was reconstructed during the major rebuilding of the Bank of England in 1925.
+The booking hall underneath Bank Junction was redecorated and a new subway entrance built into the corner of the Bank of England itself.

 Monument link, 1933

-The southern end of the C&SLR (by then part of the Edgware-Highgate-Morden line) platforms was close to those of Monument station and, on 18 September 1933, a connecting escalator link was opened, connecting the two stations directly for the first time.
+The southern end of the C&SLR (which by then was part of the Edgware-Morden line) platforms was close to those of Monument station and, on 18 September 1933, a connecting escalator link was opened, connecting the two stations directly for the first time.

-World War II
+Second World War

 During the Blitz, the station was used as a bomb shelter.
-On 11 January 1941 during World War II the Central line ticket hall of Bank station suffered a direct hit from a German bomb.
+On 11 January 1941, the Central line ticket hall of Bank station suffered a direct hit from a German bomb.
 The roadway collapsed into the subways and station concourse, killing 56 people.